Getting your Trinity Audio player ready...

 While you might experience a quick improvement in efficiency right after installing the new condensing unit, this will subside as the older evaporator coil struggles to keep up.
 As time passes, the new condensing unit will become less energy efficient faster than if it were installed as part of a whole new system.

 The mismatch in the condition of each unit can also cause the compressor to work harder, increasing the wear and tear on both units and further driving up your energy bills.
+In short, the new unit will run into more rapidly decaying efficiency levels and a shorter overall lifespan.

-2. Offset Unit Replacements Going Forward
+2. Unit Replacements Will Be Offset Going Forward

-That means that if you choose to replace just the outdoor unit, then you’ll almost certainly be in the same position in the next 3-5 years when the indoor unit fails.
-Oftentimes, replacing just your outdoor unit can start a domino effect of replacing half of the system about once every 5 years.
+That means that if you choose to replace just the outdoor unit, then you’ll almost certainly be in the same position in the next 2-3 years when the indoor unit fails.
+Oftentimes, replacing just your outdoor unit can start a domino effect of replacing half of the system about once every 5-7 years.

-When that happens, your installation expenses can rack up, efficiency levels will always be sub-par, plus you’ll never experience the comfort level of a new full AC system.
+When that happens, your installation expenses can rack up, efficiency levels will always be sub-par, plus you’ll never experience the full comfort level of a new full AC system.

 3. Warranties May Be Subject to Void